 The late afternoon sun cast a warm light over the woods separating Hester Heights from Hester's lower valley.
 The tall maples and elms extended east to west like a protective arm, offering a barrier to keep feuding communities apart.
 Of Hester's 968 acres, the woods accounted for 239, pretty close to twenty-five percent.
 For the natural wildlife of the area, it was home, pure and simple.
 For its human visitors, the woods served either as a peaceful retreat, or in situations like today, a cover for escape.

 Henry emerged from the woods, pushing aside thickets.
-He lumbered forward.
-Dropped to his knees on the wild grass a few feet from a wide dirt road.
+He lumbered forward and dropped to his knees on the wild grass a few feet from a wide dirt road.
 Breathing labored.
-Heart thumping against his chest.
+Heart thumping in his chest.
 He lowered his head between his hands, cradling his temples, feeling the non-stop drumming of an intense headache against his fingers.

 Willy came up behind Henry, sucking in air, and tapped his friend's shoulder.
 "We got to keep moving."

-Henry tried to talk but his throat was as parched as a Midwestern drought despite rivulets of sweat cascading down his face and neck.
+Henry tried to talk but his throat was parched, despite the sweat pouring down his face and neck.
 He lifted his head, blinking away tears, and let out a low groan at the sight ahead.

 Jim Crow Bridge, a rustic arch of stone constructed in August of 1776.
 Wide enough for three horse-drawn wagons side-by-side, it stood as the only man-made structure connecting the northern and southern halves of Hester.
 Beneath the bridge, a stream flowed west all the way to the Ohio River.
 Originally it was named Union Bridge.
 In 1912, then-Mayor Garrison Pritchard called it the "Jim Crow Bridge" in a town hall meeting and the nickname spread faster than the fever.

-Willy got down on one knee beside Henry, resting an elbow and other hand on the upright knee.
+Willy got down on one knee beside Henry.

 Henry swallowed hard.
 "We're almost there."
 His voice sounded coarse and the words came out less upbeat than he had hoped.